rfong/sustenance/not_too_sweet/sour_cream_banana_bread.md

 + Baking in one 9x5 loaf pan will yield a moist loaf with a square-ish cross-section.
 + If you're a sucker for that caramelized-brown crust, you can split it into two 9x5 loaf pans or one 9x9 pan and bake for less time.
++ This recipe is optimzied for FIRM ripe bananas.
+A few brown spots are ok, but if you use the super mushy bananas typically associated with banana bread, the batter will not set properly.